go to comments home page

 Implications of premise:

 We have free will to choose however we want in every decision of our life.
 Our will is the operating system, so to speak, that makes the final decision.
 It is the part of us that makes us worthy to be in fellowship with God.
 I would almost say that man is a four part being instead of three: spirit, soul, body and will.
 (In Revelation 2:23 several versions of the Bible translate it as "...I am he who searches the reins and hearts...".
-This is the only place the Greek word being translated as "reins" is found in the New Testament.
-While I don't think we should build our theology on one verse, it is interesting that "reins" can imply "will.")
+This is the only place the Greek word being translated as "reins" is found in the New Testament, but there are several verses in the Old Testament that refer to Jehovah "trying the reins" of the Israelites.
+These sound a lot like "testing the will" to me.
+While I don't think we should build our theology on a few verses, it is interesting that "reins" was used for these verses.)

 When God gave man dominion over the Earth, it was more than just taking care of it.
 There was a legal component where God deliberately limited Himself from being able to control events on the Earth.
 The devil would never have tempted Jesus with all the kingdoms of Earth if it had no legal validity.
 Again, it goes to the premise that God wants people to choose Him without His controlling the world they live in.
 However, although God has limited His ability to intervene in our life, He has promised to always be with us and to be involved with every part of our life.
 The difference between intervening and involving is that intervening affects free will and involving does not.
 God doesn’t over-write anyone’s will.
 The devil can't.
 But both God and the devil try to influence your will.
 The difference is that God uses truth and the devil uses lies disguised as truth.

 This means that it is wrong to pray for God to change the will of someone we are praying for: for example, praying that God will make your boss have a good opinion of you after an upcoming job review.
 A better approach would be to pray for wisdom on how you can give the best opinion of yourself to your boss, but in the end, it is the boss’ will that will make that decision, and God is not going to control that.
-I’m not even sure we should pray for favor with someone if it involved God’s changing their will.
-It may be better to ask for wisdom on how to get that favor.
+I’m not even sure we should pray for anything if it involved God’s having to change someone's will.

 God doesn’t know what our decisions are until we make them, although He knows beforehand because He is not bound by time (which is an interesting concept to say the least).
 He has to allow each person enough time on Earth to give each person ample opportunities to choose Him of their own free will.
 That’s why The End has not come yet.
 God is waiting until the fullness of the Gentiles has come in, i.e., enough people have lived long enough to be tested.